nebari-dev/nebari-docs/docs/docs/how-tos/configure-gitops.md

 description: Setting up IaC via GitHub Actions or GitLab CI
 ---

-# Setup Nebari gitops
+# Setup Nebari GitOps

 ## What is GitOps / Infrastructure as Code (IaC)?

-GitOps also known as Infrastructure as Code(Iac) is the practice of using git for managing the state of your infrastructure.
-This allows for easy auditing and discovering the current state of your system.
+GitOps, also known as Infrastructure as Code (Iac), is the practice of using git for managing the state of your infrastructure.
+This allows for easy auditing and tracking the current state of your system.

-## Setting up IaC on Github-Actions
+## Setting up IaC on Github Actions

-Configuring Neabri to render the appropriate workflows for github-actions can be configured via the following settings in your `nebari-config.yaml`.
+Setting up Nebari to render the appropriate workflows via GitHub Actions can be configured via the following settings in your `nebari-config.yaml`.

 ```yaml